-NeoPixel is a marketing name of the WS2812 and compatible intelligent LED drivers that are commonly used in "addressable LED strips" (Figure 7.6).
+NeoPixel is a marketing name of the WS2812 and compatible intelligent LED drivers that are commonly used in "addressable LED strips".
+Additional technical details about the chips and their protocol may be found in the WS2812B datasheet [37].
 These chips include the control logic, PWM drivers and the LED diodes all in one 5×5 mm SMD package.